-Sleep education is for people who want to respect their baby’s normal and healthy sleep patterns while still managing to sleep as well.
+Holistic sleep support is for people who want to respect their baby’s normal and healthy sleep patterns while still managing to sleep as well.
 It is for people who want to have realistic expectations for their baby so that they know what is normal at their baby’s age.
 It is for people who do not want to use cry it out or other types of sleep training.
 People who practice attachment parenting, or other types of responsive parenting, will find this type of sleep support very helpful.

 Can you help us make changes to our current sleep set up?

 Yes!
 I help parents make developmentally appropriate changes in ways that are gentle and respectful.
 I can help you first identify if your desired change is developmentally appropriate, and then provide gentle, respectful ways to progress through the change.